Supreme Court To Decide If Mexican Nationals May Sue For Border Shooting

 A day after the shooting, the FBI's El Paso office issued a press release asserting that agent Mesa fired his gun after being "surrounded" by suspected illegal aliens who "continued to throw rocks at him."

-Two days later, cell phone videos surfaced contradicting that account.
+Two days later, cellphone videos surfaced contradicting that account.
 In one video the boy's small figure can be seen edging out from behind the column; Mesa fires, and the boy falls to the ground.

 "The statement literally says he was surrounded by these boys, which is just objectively false," says Bob Hilliard, who represents the family.
-Pointing to the cell phone video, he says it is "clear that nobody was near " agent Mesa.
+Pointing to the cellphone video, he says it is "clear that nobody was near " agent Mesa.

 In one video, a woman's voice is heard saying that some of the boys had been throwing rocks, but the video does not show that, and by the time the shooting takes place, nobody is surrounding agent Mesa.